kuroni/bongocat-osu/README.md

 Supported operating system:
 * Windows
-* Linux (tested with Arch Linux 4.18.9 with Wine 3.16)
+* Linux (tested with Arch Linux 4.18.9 with WINE 3.16)

-_Notice_: If you're using Wine on Linux, make sure that osu! and this application run in the same `WINEPREFIX`.
+_Notice_: If you're using WINE on Linux, make sure that osu! and this application run in the same `WINEPREFIX`.

 ## Todo
 * Support other modes.